JohanHornung/blackjack/README.md

         2.1.6 - [x] Protoclling wins/loss

+        2.1.7 - [x] Protoclling time efficiency for all these operations

     2.2 - [ ] Gathering statistics

         2.2.1 - [ ] Calculate percentages of the results from 2.1